With a dynamical model we can

 The dimensions represent, in turn:

-Considering just the fourth state, representing incidence, and plotting over time, you may be able to make out the tree structure of the trajectories, with fewer distinct traces at the start of the time series, and some traces more heavily represented in the final sample than others:
+Considering just incidence, and plotting over time, you may be able to make out the tree structure of the trajectories, with fewer distinct traces at the start of the time series, and some traces more heavily represented in the final sample than others:

 We can use MCMC to explore this model, but to do this we will need a prior.
 We’ll use monty’s DSL to create one; this looks similar to the odin code above: